citrix/citrix-daas-rest-go/citrixquickdeploy/docs/DataStoreConsumptionThresholdModel.md

 HasTermConsumptionAlertEnabled returns a boolean if a field has been set.

+### SetTermConsumptionAlertEnabledNil

+`func (o *DataStoreConsumptionThresholdModel) SetTermConsumptionAlertEnabledNil(b bool)`

+ SetTermConsumptionAlertEnabledNil sets the value for TermConsumptionAlertEnabled to be an explicit nil

+### UnsetTermConsumptionAlertEnabled
+`func (o *DataStoreConsumptionThresholdModel) UnsetTermConsumptionAlertEnabled()`

+UnsetTermConsumptionAlertEnabled ensures that no value is present for TermConsumptionAlertEnabled, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)